 And to make all of this worse, those who don't rub it in, are so gracious about it that one has to wonder whether their unparalleled humility isn't just one more way they're better than you.

 Don't always count on Beauty Equals Goodness.
 Sometimes Beauty Is Bad, and they spend their time plotting to torment the poor, decent average folk like (maybe) you and me.

 To some degree, this tends to be Truth in Television.
-In most societies, wealth, success and attractiveness are highly correlated: The wealthy have much greater access to resources that improve their own appearance; the attractive have much greater access to material success, whether through marriage or career opportunities; and, more often than not, it's the higher classes or castes of a given society who get to enjoy both the greatest wealth and the privilege of defining what's considered "beautiful" to begin with.
+In most societies, wealth, success and attractiveness are highly correlated: The wealthy have much greater access to resources that improve their own appearance; the attractive have much greater access to material success, whether through marriage or career opportunities; and, more often than not, it's the higher classes or castes of a given society who get to enjoy both the greatest wealth and the privilege of defining who's considered "beautiful" to begin with.

 Expected in Bishoujo Series, as well as Bishōnen.

 The Fair Folk are this when they are an Inhumanly Beautiful Race.

 Compare Beauty Is Never Tarnished, Model Couple.